Journey Journal: Lessons from the creative brief

 Instead, my friend developed a creative brief defining everything that mattered, from tactics to timing.
 Without that foundation, we might have been way off in our thinking or execution.
 But her creative brief left no gray areas.
 And the ensuing project was a huge success.
 On time, on point and all based on the brief.

-Lesson #2: Keep the creative brief to one pagecreative brief
+Lesson #2: Keep the creative brief to one page

 Stop laughing.
 Especially you B2B account people.